welpo/osc.garden/content/pages/royalties-calculator/index.md

 ## Where do you get the data from?

-The pay rate of each service is comes from [an analysis of my own royalties data](/blog/data-analysis-music-streaming/), filtered to the last year (2023).
+The pay rate of each service comes from [an analysis of my own royalties data](/blog/data-analysis-music-streaming/), filtered to the last year (2023).

 ## How accurate is this calculator?